 Throughout the development of the River Forest Forward comprehensive plan, the context of the community and its values were continuously kept it in mind.
-Our comprehensive plan cannot simply be a reflection of what other communities have done, but must be a reflection of the priorities that will help shape our future decision-making:
+Our comprehensive plan cannot simply be a reflection of what other communities have done, but must be a reflection of the priorities that will help shape our future decision-making.
+Our Core Principles are: